Architect Fees

 There are several different ways in which architect may structure their fees.
 The most common fee structure is a percentage of the cost of construction, usually 6 to 15%.

-I would prefer the later (sq. footage) as you don’t know the cost of construction yet.
-The “cart” is clearly ahead of the horse at this point.
+I would prefer the square footage fee as you don’t know the cost of construction yet.

 An architect may say that he (or she) could estimate the cost for the purpose of establishing a fee, but I wouldn’t go that route as his (or her) estimate and yours when you finally get around to getting one, probably will be different by thousands of dollars, with the architect’s being the higher one.